raspberrypilearning/pixel-art/en/step_7.md

 --- /hint ---
 --- /hints ---

-+ Underneath the variable, create a function called `setPenColour`.
++ Underneath the variable, create a new function called `setPenColour` with an input of `pen`.
+Look at the function `setPixelColour` that you already created to help you.

 + Inside the `setPenColour` function, add code to set the `penColour` variable to the `pen` colour provided as the input.